1:24-cv-13059

 Product Identification

-- Defendant’s "PetPace AI smart collars" when paired with the "PetPace Health 2.0 application" installed on a mobile device (Compl. ¶27).
+- The "PetPace AI smart collars (including at least versions 2.0 and 3.0)" and the associated "PetPace Health application (including at least versions 2.0 and 3.0)" installed on an owner's mobile device (Compl. ¶27).

 Functionality and Market Context